 Example: “I appreciate your insights into the company’s upcoming plans to renovate your offices.
 I believe my contracting firm is well equipped to handle the job.”

 A thank you letter can be more than a display of gratitude.
-It can also be an opportunity to talk about your desirability for a position or other interactions.
+It can also be an opportunity to remind the recipient of your qualifications for a position, or other positive interactions.

 Example: “I am grateful for the chance to interview with your company.
 With my dedication and attention to detail, I know I have the skills to succeed in copywriting.”
 Or “I appreciate your first order from Langley Textiles.
 I am confident that my company can continue providing the products you require.”